Practical Guide to TLS, Security Headers, and SSO Readiness

 Your app doesn’t need to support these by default, but it’s smart to build support for OAuth

 providers if you’re planning B2B features or enterprise onboarding.
-Tools like omniauth
+Tools like omniauth, devise,

 ✅ Minimum Viable Security Setup